 Medal of Honor: Vanguard was released in 2007 for the PlayStation 2 and Wii.
 Vanguard was the first instalment to appear on Nintendo's next gen console.
 Medal of Honor: Airborne was released later that year and was the first instalment to be released on the Xbox 360 and PlayStation 3.
 Medal of Honor: Heroes 2 was released later that year for the PSP and Wii though both versions were very different.

 Opting for a complete franchise reboot EA brought back Medal of Honor but with a new setting: modern day Afghanistan.
 Danger Close Games, a sub-studio within EA Los Angeles, developed the single player, while DICE worked on multiplayer.
 The campaign mode was based on events that took place during the US led invasion of Afghanistan in 2001.
 Players control elite Tier One operators and Army Rangers as they fight the Taliban, referred to in the game as the 'Opposing Force' after some controversy.
 The online competitive multiplayer features class-based combat with objective focused modes as well as standard deathmatch.

-Danger Close will once again be developing the sequel, Medal of Honor: Warfighter, this time handling both single and multiplayer duties.
+Danger Close once again developed the sequel, Medal of Honor: Warfighter, this time handling both single and multiplayer duties.
 Warfighter is once again set in Afghanistan as players control elite special forces.
-The game will use DICE's Frostbite 2.0 engine, which was built from the ground up for Battlefield 3.
+The game uses DICE's Frostbite 2.0 engine, which was built from the ground up for Battlefield 3.